tmaybe/dev.socrata.com/docs/functions/not_between.md

 ---
 layout: with-sidebar
 sidebar: documentation
-title: max(...)
+title: not between ... and ...

 type: function
 datatypes:
 - number
 - double
 - money
+- floating_timestamp
-description: Returns the maximum of a given set of numbers
+description: Returns TRUE for values not in a given range
 ---

 Include content here